Skip to contents

 marine_only

 Logical.
 If TRUE, restricts the WoRMS search to marine taxa only.
-Default is FALSE.
+Default: FALSE.

 threshold